Shemaroo Entertainment and PWR Chain Announce Strategic Partnership to Revolutionize India's Digital Entertainment through Blockchain Innovation

-MUMBAI, India, Nov.
-19, 2024 /PRNewswire/ -- Shemaroo Entertainment, a leader in India's media and entertainment industry for over six decades, has announced a strategic partnership with PWR Chain, an advanced Layer 0 blockchain infrastructure.
+MUMBAI, INDIA / ACCESSWIRE / November 21, 2024 / Shemaroo Entertainment, a leader in India's media and entertainment industry for over six decades, has announced a strategic partnership with PWR Chain, an advanced Layer 0 blockchain infrastructure.
 Through this alliance, PWR Chain becomes the official blockchain partner for ShemarooVerse, Shemaroo Entertainment's immersive platform set to deliver next-generation immersive content.
-This partnership is a landmark step in India's entertainment and technology landscape, combining Shemaroo's vast content offerings with PWR Chain's scalable and environmentally efficient blockchain capabilities.
+This partnership is a landmark step in India's entertainment and technology landscape, combining Shemaroo Entertainment's vast content offerings with PWR Chain's scalable and environmentally efficient blockchain capabilities.

 With an expansive digital footprint across more than 50 content channels on YouTube, Shemaroo Entertainment commands over 200 million subscribers and garners 100 million views daily across diverse categories, including Bollywood, regional, television, devotional, and children's entertainment.
 ShemarooVerse will leverage PWR Chain's high-speed, decentralized infrastructure to create an immersive, interactive digital experience for audiences in India and beyond.